-- Shake the infant and talk to them loudly.
-Also tap the bottom of their foot and shout their name. - Check to see if the infant is breathing while simultaneously checking their brachial pulse.
+- Tap the bottom of the infant's foot and talk to them loudly, saying their name. - Check to see if the infant is breathing while simultaneously checking their brachial pulse.
 (Agonal breathing, which is occasional gasping and is ineffective, does not count as breathing.) - Keep in mind not to waste time trying to feel for a pulse; feel for at least 5 seconds but no more than 10 seconds.
-If you are not sure you feel a pulse, begin CPR with a cycle of 15 chest compressions and two breaths.
+If you are not sure you feel a pulse, begin CPR with a cycle of 30 chest compressions and two breaths.